locnnil/workshop/docs/reference/cli/workshop-stop.rst

 - Makes sure the workshop was actually started or is already stopped

-- Deactivates the workshop and sets it to *Stopped*
+- Deactivates the workshop and sets it to 'Stopped'

 If multiple workshops are listed and an error occurs,